Fusarium TR4 in banana: a soil and sanitation management overview

 - Litter decomposition: Decomposing cover-crop biomass fuels the saprophytic fungi (Trichoderma, Aspergillus) that compete directly with Fusarium for organic resources.

-- Organic matter accumulation: Over 2–3 years, cover-crop residues build soil organic matter above the 3% threshold associated with suppressive conditions.
+- Organic matter accumulation: Over 2 to 3 years, cover-crop residues build soil organic matter above the 3% threshold associated with disease-suppressive conditions.

 Recommended species for banana systems